Dean of engineering school at Southern Methodist University to be new Clarkson president

 Mr. Christensen said there are opportunities to send that message out more broadly than it currently is.

-Clarkson draws much of its enrollment from the northeast which is going to have a declining number of high school graduates over the next decade.
+Clarkson draws much of its enrollment from the Northeast, which is projected to have a declining number of high school graduates over the next decade.

-Growth in the country will be in the south and west, where Clarkson has alumni that can be used to spread the word of the college and its mission, he said.
+Growth in the country will be in the South and West, where Clarkson has alumni who can be used to spread the word of the college and its mission, he said.

 The members of the Board of Trustees are excited about bringing Mr. Christensen on board

-“Marc’s passion for innovative teaching, collaborative multidisciplinary research, proven entrepreneurship, successful fundraising and community outreach is an excellent fit for Clarkson,” said Thomas L. Kassouf, Chair of the Board of Trustees in a prepared statement.
+“Marc’s passion for innovative teaching, collaborative multidisciplinary research, proven entrepreneurship, successful fundraising and community outreach is an excellent fit for Clarkson,” Thomas L. Kassouf, chair of the Board of Trustees, said in a prepared statement.
 “We look forward to welcoming him and his wife, Seema Christensen, to the Clarkson community this summer.”

-“We are excited about the selection of Dr. Christensen to lead Clarkson,” said co-chairs of the Presidential Search Committee, trustees Georgia Keresty and Sanjeev R. Kulkarni in a satement.
+“We are excited about the selection of Dr. Christensen to lead Clarkson,” co-chairs of the Presidential Search Committee, Trustees Georgia Keresty and Sanjeev R. Kulkarni, said in a satement.
 “The collaborative effort by faculty, student, staff and trustee members of the search committee, broadly augmented by inputs from our many constituent communities, has identified a next president well prepared to ensure Clarkson continues to excel beyond its 125 anniversary celebrated this academic year.”

 They have two children, Asha Christensen, a senior in college majoring in economics and philosophy at the University of Toronto, and Priya Christensen, also a graduate of the University of Toronto, who is now pursuing graduate studies in molecular and cell biology at the University of Texas at Dallas.